 The IRG on Engineering Quantum Materials and Interactions seeks to elucidate the critical issues of control and coherence in both individual and in collective-mode quantum systems, with the goal of manipulating and exploiting quantum coherence in materials over a large range of length scales, from individual quantum centers to macroscopically entangled materials.
 This research is expected to directly advance applications in quantum sensing, fabricate materials for quantum information as well as create the next generation of characterization tools for traditional materials

-In addition to training a diverse group of post graduate, graduate and undergraduate students, the Chicago MRSEC brings science inquiry experiences to underserved students in neighboring communities on Chicago's south side including special programs for students and teachers and after-school science clubs.
-The MRSEC provides summer research opportunities to undergraduate students from all over the U.S. As part of its outreach to the general public, the MRSEC collaborates with Chicago's Museum of Science and Industry and the Exploratorium in San Francisco to develop materials science exhibits.
+In addition to training a diverse group of post-graduate, graduate and undergraduate students, the Chicago MRSEC brings science inquiry experiences to underserved students in neighboring communities on Chicago's south side including special programs for students and teachers and after-school science clubs.
+The MRSEC provides summer research opportunities to undergraduate students from all over the U.S. As part of its outreach to the general public, the MRSEC collaborates with museums to develop materials science exhibits.
 The MRSEC collaborates with a number of international institutions, interacts with industry, and runs a suite of shared facilities.